Rogue employers will be banned from hiring overseas workers

 While the longer action plans are in place, employers will face restrictions on their ability to bring in overseas workers.
 Failure to comply or make the necessary improvements will see their visa sponsor licence revoked.

-These changes will be part of the government’s new Employments Rights Bill, currently going through Parliament.
+These changes will be made alongside the government’s new Employments Rights Bill, which is currently going through Parliament.
 Under the bill, the newly-established Fair Work Agency will bring together existing state enforcement functions including regulations for employment agencies and employment businesses, enforcement of the National Minimum Wage, Statutory Sick Pay and the licensing regime for businesses operating as ‘gangmasters’ in certain sectors.

 Minister for Care, Stephen Kinnock, said: